 If you’re living with glaucoma and are interested in taking part in research studies that will help improve diagnosis, care and treatment opportunities click here to read about research we’ve funded and experiences of others who’ve helped in recent clinical trials.

 You can get involved and be contacted about research studies that may be applicable to you, be a part of the Moorfields research family, and/or help shape the design and conduct of future research.
-For more information or to take part please click here.
+Their new platform ROAM makes it easier than ever to get involved with research opportunities.
+For more information or to take part, please click here.